 The primary objective of management is to provide healthy and safe working conditions for all employees.
-To aid in achieving this objective, M.T.
-Laney will implement a functional accident prevention program that will attempt to eliminate known safety hazards in our facility and on our jobsites.
-The company goal is that all unsafe acts and conditions be immediately detected and corrected to the extent that safety awareness and safety practice in all operations becomes the first concern of all M.T.
-Laney employees.
+To aid in achieving this objective, Laney Companies will implement a functional incident prevention program that will attempt to eliminate known safety hazards in our facility and on our jobsites.
+The company goal is that all unsafe acts and conditions be immediately detected and corrected to the extent that safety awareness and safety practice in all operations becomes the first concern of all Laney Company employees.

-Success of an accident free work environment requires both M.T.
-Laney employees and subcontractor employees to maintain a safe working environment and utilize safe work methods, in accordance with the M.T.
-Laney Safety Program, and applicable state and Federal Occupational Safety and Health laws, including but not limited to OSHA's 29 CFR 1910 OSHA General Industry Regulations and 29 CFR 1926 Construction Regulations.
+Success of an incident free work environment requires both Laney Company employees and subcontractor employees to maintain a safe working environment and utilize safe work methods, in accordance with the Laney Company Safety Program, and applicable state and Federal Occupational Safety and Health laws, including but not limited to OSHA's 29 CFR 1910 OSHA General Industry Regulations and 29 CFR 1926 Construction Regulations.

-The M.T.
-Laney Safety Manual is available for our employee and supervisors to better understand the company's safety and health program, and to supplement their efforts toward achieving compliance with OSHA Standards in the workplace.
+The Laney Company Safety Manual is available for our employees and supervisors to better understand the company's safety and health program, and to supplement their efforts toward achieving compliance with OSHA and MOSH Standards in the workplace.